Avec le mot "si", on peut faire

 Show that S⊨ X entails the fact that S ∪ {¬X} is not satisfiable.

 A system of knowledge production is monotonous if adding new knowledge does not diminish the amount of knowledge that can be inferred.
-Find (using the Web) an example of a non-monotonic logic system, and explain in a few words why it is not monotonous.
+The most often mentioned example is Default Logic.

 Monotony of Logic